Kypseli: The Multicultural Neighborhood Of Athens

 WHY NOT CHOOSE THE NEIGHBOURHOOD OF KYPSELI?

 We never had any bad experiences in Kypseli, even if the surrounding neighborhoods started to be degraded few years ago.
 Unfortunately those areas are less safe and we don’t recommend you at all to take your hotel there.
 Due to these safety conditions, in the last years, nice buildings have been abandoned.
+That’s why having a burglar-proof backpack is the best investment you can do.
+We use this one since 2 years and we can’t be more satisfied.

 A lot will depend on the street you will live in: if your apartment is in Plateia Amerikis, don’t expect to see Greek people when you exit from your room: this area is the African ghetto of Athens and the view you will have it will be more similar to Bamako than Athens.
 We were staying in a street connected to this square, and we can say there wasn’t any danger if not the huge drug dealing 24 hours on 24.
 Let’s say that this square is not the best spot for a walk at night time.